ADB's Work in the Philippines

 Ortigas Center is a financial and central business district located at the boundaries of Pasig, Mandaluyong, and Quezon City in the Philippines.

-Since 1966, ADB has committed public sector loans, grants, and technical assistance totaling $21.9 billion to the Philippines.
+Since 1966, ADB has committed public sector loans, grants, and technical assistance totaling $26.4 billion to the Philippines.
+Cumulative loan and grant disbursements to the Philippines amount to $20.12 billion.
+These were financed by regular and concessional ordinary capital resources, and other special funds